tononidis/cJSONLogger/README.md

 Automatic mechanisms to avoid a potential scenario of running out of memory exist and are detailed on the features tab.

 ## Features

+### Thread safe
+The cJSONLogger is safe to use when your application is multithreaded.

 ### Automatic file rotation
 When to many line of logs are written (MAX_LOG_COUNT = 500).